remotesensorDJB/storymaps101/PITCHME.md

 ##### [The Five Minute Story Map](https://docs.google.com/document/d/17qBNC64tqLMRPlIPAIV4bPz1utKzhUq6mv6vEbwQeYc/edit?usp=sharing)
 ---
+@title[the plan]
+### The Plan
+- The Five Minute Story Map!
+- **What are Story Maps?**
+- Why use Story Maps?
+- Activity: Check out the Story Maps Gallery
+- How do we make them?
+- Some examples
+- More resources
+- Live Exercise: A Story Map of Thrones
+---
 ### What are Story Maps?
 > @size[.6em] Story Maps are **lightweight web applications** that mash up interactive GIS **maps**, photos/videos and other **multimedia content**, and text-based **narratives**, to tell a story about places or phenomenon that are explicitly located in space and time.
 +++